geneing/ForwardTacotron/README.md

 [Can be found here.](https://as-ideas.github.io/ForwardTacotron/)

-The samples are generated with a model trained 100K steps on LJSpeech together with the pretrained WaveRNN vocoder provided by the WaveRNN repo.
-Both models are commited in the pretrained folder.
-You can try them out with the following notebook:
+The samples are generated with a model on LJSpeech.
+You can try it out with the following notebook:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/as-ideas/ForwardTacotron/blob/master/notebooks/synthesize.ipynb)